 The Trustees are committed to working for the benefit of the wider community.
 For example, our Teaching School Hub provides professional development for schools outside the Trust and our SCITT works with a range of partnership schools across Leicester and Leicestershire.
-In 2022-23 TMET worked with Leicester City Council to expand a series of DSPs (Designated Specialist Provision units) in Trust schools in order to expand special educational needs provision in Leicester, a very much needed development.
-The Trust continues to work with Leicester City Council to support pupil place planning and, in 2019-20, agreed to pull forward the opening date of its next free school, Brook Mead Academy, to 2021 to meet pupil place needs.
-The Trust has agreed that some of its secondary schools will take additional students from 2023 to support the LA in meeting school place needs.
+In 2023-24 TMET continued to work with Leicester City Council to expand some of the DSPs (Designated Specialist Provision units) in Trust schools in order to expand special educational needs provision in Leicester, a very much needed development.
+The Trust also secured approval from the DfE to open a new DSP in Rushey Mead Academy.
+The Trust continues to work with Leicester City Council to support pupil place planning and some of its secondary schools took additional students from 2023 to support the LA in meeting school place needs.